 TROUBLE PROBABLE CAUSE SUGGESTED REMEDY Motor will not run.
-Protector open; circuit broken.
-Reset protector by pushing on red button, located on top of motor (indicated by audible click).
-Charles over the for prepayultage.
-2. Low voltage.
-2. Check power line for proper voltage.
+1. Low voltage.
+1. Check power line for proper voltage.
 Motor will not run and fuses "BLOW".
-1. Short circuit in line, cord or plug.
-1. Inspect line, cord and plug for damaged insulation and shorted wires.
-Short circuit in motor or loose connections.
-Incorrect fuses in power line.
-Inspect all terminals in motor for loose or shorted terminals or worn insulation on wires.
-Install correct fuses.
+Short circuit in line, cord or plug.
+Incorrect fuse in power line.
+Inspect line, cord and plug for damaged insulation and shorted wires.
+Install 15 amp Time Delay Fuse.
 Motor fails to develop full power.
-(Power output of motor decreases rapidly Power line overloaded with lights, appliances and other motors.
-1. Reduce the line load. with decrease in voltage at motor terminals.
-For example: a reduction of Undersize wires or circuit too long.
-2. Increase wire sizes, or reduce length of wiring.
-10% in voltage causes a reduction of 19% in maximum power output of which the motor is capable, while a reduction of 20% in voltage causes a reduction of 36% in maximum power output.)
-3. General overloading of power company's facilities.
+(Power output of motor decreases rapidly with decrease in voltage at motor terminals.
+For example: a reduction of 10% in voltage causes a reduction of 19% in maximum power output of which the motor is capable, while a reduction of 20% in voltage causes a reduction of 36% in maximum power output.)
+Power line overloaded with lights, appliances and other motors.
+Undersize wires or circuit too long.
+General overloading of power company's facilities.
 (In many sections of the country, demand for electrical power exceeds the capacity of existing generating and distribution systems.)
-3. Request a voltage check from the power company.
-Motor overheats.
-Excessive feed rate when crosscutting or ripping.
-1. Slow down rate of feed.
-2. Improper cooling.
-(Air circulation restricted through motor due to sawdust, etc.) Clean out sawdust to provide normal air circulation through motor.
-3. Saw blade has "heel".
+Reduce the line load.
+Increase wire sizes, or reduce length of wiring.
+Request a voltage check from the power company.
+Motor overheats Excessive feed rate when crosscutting or ripping.
+Improper cooling.
+(Air circulation restricted through motor due to sawdust, etc.) Saw blade has "heel".
+Slow down rate of feed.
+Clean out sawdust to provide normal air circulation through motor.
 Refer to Alignment Procedure Section of manual Step Five.
 Motor starts slowly or fails to come up to full speed.
 Low Voltage - will not trip starting switch.
-1. Correct low voltage condition.
+Blade teeth wedged into table.
+Correct low voltage condition.
+Free blade from table.
 Motor stalls (resulting in blown fuses or tripped circuit breakers).
 Voltage too low to permit motor to reach operating speed.
-1. Correct the low line voltage condition.
-OX.
-Fuses or circuit breakers do not have sufficient capacity.
-Replace fuses or circuit breakers with proper capacity units.
-Frequent opening of 1.
+Fuse or circuit breaker do not have sufficient capacity.
+Correct the low line voltage condition.
+Replace fuse with 15 amp Time Delay Fuse.
+Frequent opening of fuses or circuit breakers.
 Motor overloaded.
-1. Reduce motor load. fuses or circuit breakers.
-Fuses or circuit breakers do not have sufficient capacity.
-2. Replace fuses or circuit breakers.
+Fuse does not have sufficient capacity.
+Reduce motor load.
+Replace fuse with 15 amp Time Delay Fuse.